Basharat8763/On-Time-Delivery-Prediction-for-E-Commerce-Shipments-Using-Machine-Learning/README.md

 # On-Time-Delivery-Prediction-for-E-Commerce-Shipments-Using-Machine-Learning
-This project involves building and evaluating machine learning models to predict whether a shipment will be delivered on time, using historical logistics data from an e-commerce company.

 Project Overview
-The goal is to develop a classification model that can accurately determine whether a product shipment will reach the customer on time.
-Timely deliveries are critical for customer satisfaction and operational efficiency in e-commerce logistics.
+This project aims to predict whether a product shipment will reach the customer on time using machine learning techniques.
+The dataset contains logistics-related information such as shipment method, product weight, discounts, and customer feedback.
+The goal is to build a classification model that can accurately predict delivery punctuality, helping businesses streamline operations and improve customer satisfaction.

 Problem Statement
-Objective:
-Predict whether a shipment is delivered on time based on a variety of features, including product details, customer interactions, shipping method, and logistics factors.

-Target Variable:
+In e-commerce logistics, late deliveries can lead to customer dissatisfaction and increased operational costs.
+Predicting on-time delivery allows businesses to proactively manage delays and optimize resource allocation.
+This project uses historical shipment data to build a predictive model for delivery outcomes.

+Objective
+Perform data preprocessing including handling of missing values and negative values due to normalization.

+Conduct exploratory data analysis (EDA) to understand feature distributions and relationships.

+Encode categorical variables and normalize/scale numerical features.

+Train multiple machine learning models for binary classification of delivery status.

+Evaluate and tune the models to maximize prediction performance.

+Compare models and select the most suitable one for deployment or insights.

+Dataset Description
+The dataset consists of 10,999 records and 12 features (excluding encoded dummies).
+The key features include:

+Customer_care_calls: Number of calls made to customer service

+Customer_rating: Customer rating of service (1–5)

+Cost_of_the_Product: Product price

+Prior_purchases: Number of previous purchases by the customer

+Product_importance: Product importance (low, medium, high)

+Gender: Customer gender

+Discount_offered: Discount applied to the product

+Weight_in_gms: Product weight in grams

+Mode_of_Shipment: Shipping method used (Ship, Flight, Road)

+Warehouse_block: Warehouse origin block (A–F)

-Reached.on.Time_Y.N (0 = Not on time, 1 = On time)
+Reached.on.Time_Y.N: Target variable (0 = Not on time, 1 = On time)

-Dataset
-Number of Records: 10,999

-Number of Features: 12

-Source: Provided as part of the Data Science Bootcamp project

-Key Features:
-Customer_care_calls

-Customer_rating

-Cost_of_the_Product

-Prior_purchases

-Product_importance

-Discount_offered

-Weight_in_gms

-Mode_of_Shipment

-Warehouse_block

-Workflow
+Techniques Used
-Data Preprocessing
+Data Cleaning and Preprocessing

-Handling missing values
+Handling of normalization issues and negative values

-Encoding categorical variables

-Normalizing numerical features

-Exploratory Data Analysis (EDA)

-Distribution plots, box plots

-Bar charts for categorical variables
+Label and One-Hot Encoding for categorical variables

-Correlation heatmaps and pair plots

-Model Building
+Data Visualization (histograms, box plots, bar charts, heatmaps, pair plots)

+Machine Learning Models:

 Logistic Regression

+Decision Tree

 Random Forest

-Decision Tree

 Support Vector Machine (SVM)

 XGBoost

+Hyperparameter Tuning (GridSearchCV)

-Model Evaluation
+Model Evaluation using:

+Accuracy

+Precision

+Recall

-Accuracy, Precision, Recall, F1-score
+F1-score

 Confusion Matrix

-ROC Curve & AUC
+ROC Curve and AUC Score

-Insights and Recommendations

-Key factors affecting late deliveries

-Business strategies based on findings
+Results
+Random Forest and XGBoost delivered strong results with high accuracy and generalization.

+Logistic Regression provided a good baseline and interpretable coefficients.

+Hyperparameter tuning improved model performance across all models.

+Final model selected based on trade-off between performance metrics and interpretability.

+Conclusion
+This project demonstrates a complete machine learning pipeline for binary classification using real-world logistics data.
+The analysis highlights the importance of discount offered, mode of shipment, and product weight in predicting delivery outcomes.
+The chosen model can help e-commerce companies proactively manage shipments and enhance logistics planning.